Mikołaj Kruszewski: Works

 The sounds involved in alternations of the sounds of the second and the third category are known as correlatives.
 The only difference between the second and the third category is the degree to which a given category is morphologized.
 Kruszewski's example for the second category is u-umlaut in Icelandic.
 He does not strictly separate the second and the third category.

-This classification is an important framework that presents one of many ways of perceiving a language.